RyanLamansky/dotnet-webassembly/README.md

 WASM instructions are mapped to their .NET equivalents and converted to native machine language by the .NET JIT compiler.

 A preview is available via NuGet at https://www.nuget.org/packages/WebAssembly .
-Incremental updates to the preview are ongoing to deliver the last missing features.
-The 1.0 release marks when 100% of the "MVP" spec level of WebAssembly features are covered.

 ## Getting Started

-- The most commonly used items are in `WebAssembly`.
-`WebAssembly.Runtime` has the compiler and related features.
-- Use the `Module` class to create, read, modify, and write WebAssembly (WASM) binary files.
+- Use the `WebAssembly.Module` class to create, read, modify, and write WebAssembly (WASM) binary files.
-- Use the `Compile` class to execute WebAssembly (WASM) binary files using the .NET JIT compiler.
+- Use the `WebAssembly.Runtime.Compile` class to execute WebAssembly (WASM) binary files using the .NET JIT compiler.

-Compiler limitations are discussed in the Development Status section after the sample.
+Please file an issue if you encounter an assembly that works in browsers but not with this library.

 ## Sample: Create and execute a WebAssembly file in memory